ToheedGh/Multitrailer-Vehicle-Simulation/ReadMe.txt

 Explanation of the vehicle model and equations can be found in the above paper.

-The first version (v1.0.0) of the code includes three MATLAB files:
+The latest release (v1.0.1) of the code includes three MATLAB files:

 generateEqs.m,
 parameters.m,